Nutrition and Dietetics — B.S. and M.S.

 Domain 3: Scientific inquiry and quantitative reasoning (minimum 12 quarter units)

-- Anatomy and physiology with laboratory, complete sequence (two terms)
+• Human anatomy with laboratory and human physiology with laboratory, complete sequence (two terms)

 Domain 4: Social sciences (minimum 12 quarter units)